HyunjinHwn/GeneExpressionGNN/README.md

 After running either `gnn_training.py`, `gnn_training.ipynb` or `mlp_training.ipynb`, the inferred gene expression profiles for the test set will be saved in the `prediction/` directory.

-To evaluate the prediction performance, you can run the evaluation code in `evaluation_metric`.
+To evaluate the prediction performance, you can run the `evaluation.ipynb`.

+### Evaluation with metadata

-Place the inferred gene expression profiles files in `evaluation_metric/level3` and run the cells in `metric_comparison.ipynb`.
+If you want to generate metadata(e.g. level4 data), place the inferred gene expression profiles files in `evaluation/level3` and run the cells in `metric_comparison.ipynb`.

+Note that `metadata/model_summary.txt` should be properly edited, before runing `metric_comparison.ipynb`.

+Please refer to the evaluation instructions(`evaluation/readme.md`) for the details.